Davin1404/Learning-Materials/IBDP_Physics_HL/Topic B Engineering/B.1 Rigid bodies and rotational dynamics.md

 torque of a couple = one of the forces $\times$ perpendicular distance between the forces
 $$e.g.\space F_1r + F_2r=2F_tr=Fd$$

-## B.1.4 Newton;s first law for angular motion-rotational equilibrium
+## B.1.4 Newton's first law for angular motion-rotational equilibrium
 An object countinues to remain stationary or to move at a ***constant*** *angular velocity* ($\alpha = 0$) unless an ***external torque*** acts on it.

 $$\sum \tau = 0$$